 In 2014, I’d graduated and was working as a paralegal in Leeds, again struggling to secure a training contract.
-It was Hekim that suggested I stand for a position on the JLD committee at the next committee elections.
-I had no idea what it involved but thought, why not – talking about issues facing junior lawyers can only be a good thing!
-I chose the student representative seat having recently completed my LPC and as a one year seat it’s a great introduction to the role of the committee.
+It was Hekim who suggested I stand for a position on the JLD committee at the next committee elections.
+I had no idea what it involved but thought, ‘why not – talking about issues facing junior lawyers can only be a good thing!’
+I chose the student representative seat, having recently completed my LPC, and as a one year seat it’s a great introduction to the role of the committee.

-At the end of my one year seat I’d just scratched the surface and was not ready to leave so I stood in the elections again for a two year ‘free’ seat.
-This time I felt more confident in my application; I knew the issues, what I wanted to achieve and had also met a significant number of the people that could vote for me in the elections.
+At the end of my one year seat I’d just scratched the surface and wasn’t ready to leave, so I stood in the elections again for a two year ‘free’ seat.
+This time I felt more confident in my application: I knew the issues, what I wanted to achieve and had also met a significant number of the people that could vote for me in the elections.
 At the same time I also stood for my local JLD committee to understand more about my city and the issues faced by junior lawyers there.